hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 08:Tree Depth First Search.md

 - The time complexity of the above algorithm is `O(N^2)`, where `‘N’` is the total number of nodes in the tree.
 This is due to the fact that we traverse each node once (which will take `O(N)`), and for every leaf node, we might have to store its path (by making a copy of the current path) which will take `O(N)`.
   - We can calculate a tighter time complexity of `O(NlogN)` from the space complexity discussion below.
 - If we ignore the space required for the `allPaths` list, the space complexity of the above algorithm will be `O(N)` in the worst case.
 This space will be used to store the recursion stack.
 The worst-case will happen when the given tree is a linked list (i.e., every node has only one child).

+> 🌟 Given a binary tree, return all root-to-leaf paths.

+Solution: We can follow a similar approach.
+We just need to remove the “check for the path sum.”

+> 🌟 Given a binary tree, find the root-to-leaf path with the maximum sum.

+Solution: We need to find the path with the maximum sum.
+As we traverse all paths, we can keep track of the path with the maximum sum.

 ## Sum of Path Numbers (medium)
 ## Path With Given Sequence (medium)